mcarr-and/docker-subfolders/README.md

 ```

-# from sub-folder with passed in build arguments
+## from sub-folder while passed in build argument of the git hash

 ```bash
   cd ../subfolder-success;